HSG-AIML/Global-NO2-Estimation/README.md

 ## Local Model
 The local model (`local_model` directory) estimates surface NO2 for locations of EEA air quality ground stations based on station metadata with XGBoost.
-There are two files for finding a good hyperparameter configuration and evaluation across multiple seeds, respectively.
+There are two noteboooks for finding a good hyperparameter configuration and evaluation across multiple seeds, respectively.

 ## OSM Model
 This model (`osm_model` directory) is based on land cover statistics derived from the [OpenStreetMap](https://www.openstreetmap.org/) project and estimates NO2 with XGBoost.
-There are two files for finding a good hyperparameter configuration and evaluation across multiple seeds, respectively.
+There are two notebooks for finding a good hyperparameter configuration and evaluation across multiple seeds, respectively.

 ## Satellite Model
 The satellite model (`satellite_model` directory) uses remote sensing data (Sentinel-1 and Sentinel-5P) to expand high-resolution NO2 estimation to a global scale.